Whatsapp Icon

 Bleeding Symptomatology Across Different Cancers

 Colorectal Cancer: One of the first signs of colorectal cancer can be the presence of blood in the stool, which might make it appear either bright red or very dark.
-This type of bleeding is often accompanied by changes in bowel habits, such as constipation or diarrhea, and unexplained weight loss.
+This type of bleeding is often accompanied by changes in bowel habits, such as constipation or diarrhoea, and unexplained weight loss.

-Cervical Cancer: For cervical cancer, abnormal vaginal bleeding - outside of the regular menstrual cycle - can be a red flag.
+Cervical Cancer: For Cervical Cancer, abnormal vaginal bleeding - outside of the regular menstrual cycle - can be a red flag.
 This may include bleeding after intercourse, between periods, or after menopause.
 Women experiencing such symptoms should seek prompt medical attention.

 Importance of Early Detection